 - Palm Oil/ Fruit Oil / Kernel /Fat

 - Palm stearin

 - Glycerol / glyceryl (mostly from palm oil)

 - Elaeis guineensis

-The following substances can come from the oil plant, but can also be obtained from other plants, so it is worth taking a second look:
+The following substances can originate from the oil plant, but can also be obtained from other plants, so it is worth taking a second look: